EGTortuero/viga/README.md

 HISTORY OF THE SOURCE CODE:

+* v 0.3.0 - Implemented RNAmmer v 1.2 to predict rRNA in the contigs.
+If such program is able to predict ribosomal genes, a warning is printed (as viral sequences do not have ribosomal genes).
 * v 0.2.0 - Added parallelization of BLAST and HHSUITE.
 To do that, GNU Parallel (Tange 2011) is required.
 To disable this option, run the program with the "--noparallel" option.
 * v 0.1.0 - Original version of the program.